jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 #!/bin/bash

 echo "***************************"
-echo "The dirctory to be deleted is: $1" rm -rf $1 echo "***************************" echo "It was deleted by: $2"
+echo "The directory to be deleted is: $1" rm -rf $1 echo "***************************" echo "It was deleted by: $2"